-Grouse Grind Trail is a 2.7 mile heavily trafficked out and back trail located near North Vancouver District, British Columbia, Canada that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+Grouse Grind Trail is a 1.4 mile heavily trafficked point-to-point trail located near Upper Lynn, British Columbia, Canada that features a waterfall and is rated as difficult.
+The trail is primarily used for hiking, walking, and trail running and is best used from May until October.

 I'd like to go snow shoeing at night here

 I heard it's beautiful. if you want to join me email me at email@example.com!

 Not a hike so much as a workout.
 Very steep and the first 1/4 always has me doubting my sanity but once I'm past the "holy f&&ok" stage, it's awesome.

 ItÂ´s always about what to expect.
 For those who want to do a nice hike up some mountain the grouse grind doesnÂ´t have much to offer.
 For those who want to do a workout outside it might be a challenge.